-You likely don’t have just one risk tolerance; you have several.
+Investors likely don’t have just one risk tolerance; they have several.
 Our approach to solving for risk is to develop a composite of different risk tolerance worksheets.
-The goal of this ‘mosaic’ is to develop a personalized risk tolerance.
+The goal of this ‘mosaic’ is to create a personalized risk tolerance.
 Using this simple step-by-step exercise, you will now have a tailored investment philosophy that supports, synergizes, strengthens, and ultimately maximizes your overall financial planning masterpiece.

 Step1: Assemble Your Investment Toolset & Inventory